Emmy-data/Hydroficient-IoT-Cyber-Defense/Secure-mTLS-Pipeline/readme.md

 python3 generate_certs.py
 ```
 ### 2. Configure Mosquitto Broker to Use Certificates
-Put [mosquitto-mtls.conf](mosquitto-mtls.conf) file in directory.
 This file will tell mosquitto broker to require device authenticate and not allow anonymous users.
 ```
 allow_anonymous false
 require_certificate true